 Netley Abbey is currently closed due to storm damage.
 We will have the site open as soon as possible.
 Sorry for any inconvenience caused.
 Titchfield Abbey and Bishops Waltham Palace are open as normal.

 Standing close to Southampton Water, Netley is the most complete surviving abbey built by the Cistercian monks in southern England.
 Almost all the walls of its 13th century church still stand, together with many monastic buildings.

 The buildings were converted into a fashionable Tudor house after the Suppression.
 Most traces of this house were removed in the 19th century, when Netley's ivy-clad remains, in their wooded setting, came to be celebrated as a perfect medieval ruin - and an inspiration for Romantic writers and poets.

 Read more about Netley Abbey's history.

 Before You Go

 Parking: There is limited car parking at the site.
-Further car parking, and toilets, can be found at the Abbey Hall Recreation Ground, a five minute walk from the site.
+Further parking can be found at the Abbey Hall Recreation Ground, a five-minute walk from the site.

 Plan a Great Day Out